sdillingham/portfolio/src/pages/blog/heros-journey/index.md

 > “The basic motif of the hero journey [is] leaving one condition, finding the source of life to bring you forth in a richer or more mature or other condition.“

 Campbell identified the hero's journey as a common template across all mythological traditions.
 It's an archetype that helps illuminate a path for humanity to follow when faced with inevitable challenges.
-Following the path of the hero's journey transforms our fear into a a state of heightened connectedness and fullness of potential.
+Following the path of the hero's journey transforms our fear into a state of heightened connectedness and fullness of potential.